My name is Derek Hobson, I’m a Sr. Director of SEO at Brainlabs. I’ve been doing SEO since 2012. Some things you should know:

-Steve Krug authored Don’t Make Me Think which is still one most relevant books for UX & design.
+Steve Krug authored Don’t Make Me Think in… hoo boy I don’t know when, but it is easily still one of the most relevant books for UX & design.
 I’ll give you the cliff’s notes:

 People don’t read.